A Non-Probabilistic Game-Theoretic Information Theory Which Subsumes Probabilistic Channel Coding: Previous Works

 A nonstochastic information theory has been studied in \cite{nair2012nonstochastic,nair2013nonstochastic} (also see the generalization in \cite{rangi2019non}), which concerns variables with nonstochastic uncertain values rather than random values, and recovers the zero-error channel capacity (with or without feedback) via the maximin information functional.
 In comparison, the framework in this paper recovers both the zero-error and the vanishing-error channel capacity (with or without feedback).
-A key difference is that we allow purchasing insurance on the values of the variables, which provides finer control over the values, and lets us recover probabilistic concepts.
+A key difference is that we allow purchasing insurance on the values of the variables, which provides finer control and lets us recover probabilistic concepts.
+Since our approach is fundamentally different from \cite{nair2012nonstochastic,nair2013nonstochastic}, we will not call our approach ``nonstochastic information theory'' to avoid confusion.

 Information can be modelled as a partition of the sample space \cite{ellerman2014introduction}, or by a confusion hypergraph \cite{korner1971coding,li2025coding}.
 While these notions are not inherently probabilistic, and their operations can be defined without a probability distribution, probability is still required to recover the conventional coding theorems.